Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 An issue is considered to be a module proposal if it was opened through the [module proposal template](https://aka.ms/avm/moduleproposal), and has the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" and "<mark style="background-color:#ADD8E6;">Type: New Module Proposal 💡</mark>" applied to them.

 Follow these steps to triage a module proposal:
-1. Add label of "<mark style="background-color:#E4E669;">Status: In Triage 🔍</mark>" to indicate you're in the process of triaging the issue.
+1. Add the "<mark style="background-color:#E4E669;">Status: In Triage 🔍</mark>" label to indicate you're in the process of triaging the issue.
 2. Check module proposal issue/form:
     - Check the [Bicep](https://azure.github.io/Azure-Verified-Modules/indexes/bicep/) or [Terraform](https://azure.github.io/Azure-Verified-Modules/indexes/terraform/) module indexes for the proposed module to make sure it is not already available or being worked on.
     - Ensure the module's details are correct as per specifications - [naming](/Azure-Verified-Modules/specs/shared/#id-rmnfr1---category-naming---module-naming), [classification](/Azure-Verified-Modules/specs/shared/module-classifications/) (resource/pattern) etc.